tweag/python-monorepo-example/content/blog/2019-02-06-mapping-open-source/index.md

 dependencies from each derivation file in the store with a small Haskell code and saved them as a graph `.dot` file ([here is the Nix and Haskell code][store-graph]).
-Due to the graph's size, I merged derivations with the same package and version name, ignoring other build characeristics that are typically identified with a unique hash by Nix.
+Due to the graph's size, I merged derivations with the same package and version name, ignoring other build characteristics that are typically identified with a unique hash by Nix.

 The graph was laid out and visualized with the program [gephi][gephi] using a